Anti-Bribery & Corruption — Module 1 of 4

 Decision Point 3 of 3

 Friday, 10:00 AM.
 The immediate situation is contained.
-Now you need to decide what to recommend to the CFO — and ultimately to the board — to prevent this from recurring.
-David's warning about people 'stopping reporting' is genuine.
-Whatever you propose needs to make compliance feel like a business enabler, not a police function.
+Now: what do you recommend to the CFO, and ultimately the board, to stop this recurring?
+David's warning that people will 'stop reporting' is genuine.
+Whatever you propose has to feel like a business enabler, not a police function.

 What do you recommend?